-The code has to be documented to benefit to all users.
+The code has to be documented to benefit all users.
 Here are header examples for module, subroutine and function.
-The specific signs (!, !!, !>\, !!\n and !\) are mandatory for the 'Doxygen' tool, which is used to automatically extract pdf and html documentations from the code.
+The specific signs (>\, \n and ) were mandatory for the 'Doxygen' tool, which was used to automatically extract pdf and html documentations from the code but this should no longer be set.